-Disclosures on political ads must be shown clearly so they may be easily understood by the public.
+Disclosures on political ads vary by the type of advertisement.
+Please review the advertisement disclosure charts available on the FPPC's website for the specific requirements. must be shown clearly so they may be easily understood by the public.
 Written disclosures must be printed clearly and legibly.
 Spoken disclosures must be clearly audible and intelligible.
 Disclosures must also be written or spoken in the same language used in the advertisement.
 The charts on the following pages specify additional requirements for color contrast, print font size, placement location, and the amount of time the disclosure is required to appear on screen.